 Water and Humidity

-Herbs are among the easiest plants to grow and are often very forgiving of neglect, poor soil conditions, and strange weather.
+Herbs are among the easiest plants to grow and are often very forgiving of neglect, poor soil conditions, and unusual weather.
 But if one of your plants looks droopy, with shriveled leaves and wilted stems, there's a decent chance that your herbs simply need a long, deep drink of water.
 The rule of thumb is to make sure the herb soil is damp to the touch, and if it feels dry, it needs water, no matter if the herb is planted indoors or outdoors.

 Before you take drastic measures to rescue your herbs, simply water them amply.
 Be generous but don't overdo it, as you can "drown" the roots.
 Monitor the amount of water the plant has by taking subtle cues from the soil: as long as it's quickly drinking up the water, it should be in good shape.
 Within a couple of hours after watering, some herbs might start perking up, unfurling their leaves.